cbcrg/tcoffee/docs/tcoffee_quickstart.rst

   $$: t_coffee sample_rnaseq1.fasta -mode rcoffee -method lalign_id_pair slow_pair

+Citation: Wilm et al., Nucleic Acids Res.
+(2008), PMID:18420654

 iRMSD and APDB
 ==============
 All you need is a file containing the alignment of sequences with a known structure.
-These sequences must be named according to their PDB ID, followed by the chain index ( 1aabA for instance).
+These sequences must be named according to their PDB ID, followed by the chain index (1aabA for instance).
 All the sequences do not need to have a known structure, but at least two is required.
 Given the alignment, use the following command:

 ::

   $$: t_coffee -other_pg irmsd -aln 3d_sample4.aln

-tRMSD
+Citation: Armougom et al., Bioinformatics (2006), PMID:16873492

+T-RMSD
 =====
-tRMSD is a structure based clustering method using the iRMSD to drive the clustering.
+T-RMSD is a structure based clustering method using the iRMSD to drive the structural clustering of your sequences with an available structure.
 The T-RMSD supports all the parameters supported by iRMSD or APDB.
+To run T-RMSD, type:

 ::